The Second Coming (poem): Quotes

-The poem is quoted extensively in a number of books, including Arthur M. Schlesinger Jr.'s political manifesto The Vital Center: The Politics of Freedom (1949), and Stephen King's novel The Stand (1978).
+The poem is quoted extensively in several books, including Arthur M. Schlesinger Jr.'s political manifesto The Vital Center: The Politics of Freedom (1949), and Stephen King's novel The Stand (1978).

 It is also quoted extensively in numerous films and TV shows, including the episode "Revelations" (1994) of Babylon 5, the director's cut of Nixon (1995), multiple episodes including "The Second Coming" (2007) of The Sopranos, the last episode of Devs (2020), the episode "The Queen's Speech" (2021) of See, and by Kenneth Clark in the final episode of his 1969 documentary series Civilisation.

 The reference to the beast "[slouching] towards Bethlehem" in the poem's final line is quoted in the first verse of Irish singer-songwriter Andrew John Hozier-Byrne's track NFWMB.